 How Do I Pay For Sessions?

 Payment is expected at the time of service.
-Visa, MasterCard, American Express, Discover, personal check or cash is accepted.
+Visa, MasterCard, Discover, personal check or cash is accepted.
+We also accept Health Savings Account and Flex Spending Account cards from your employer.
 Career counseling services may be tax deductible as a “job search” expense if applicable.
 Ask your career counselor for a statement of services for your tax records.

 Do You Accept Insurance?